Descendants 3 (soundtrack): Commercial performance

-The soundtrack debuted at number 7 on the Billboard 200 with 36,000 album-equivalent units, much lesser than the soundtracks of the first two films, earning 42,000 and 46,000 respectively.
+The soundtrack debuted at number seven on the Billboard 200 with 36,000 album-equivalent units, slightly less than the soundtracks of the first two films, earning 42,000 and 46,000 respectively.
 It subsequently fell to number 14, the following week.
 It topped the Billboard Kid Albums chart and also debuted at number 10 on the UK Soundtrack Albums Chart, while being further charted at Australia, Canada, and France in numbers 36 and 166, respectively.
 The accompanying music videos released for the soundtrack, earned around 285 million views on the Disney Music's Vevo channel.

 Singles

-"Good to be Bad", performed by Dove Cameron, Sofia Carson, Cameron Boyce, Booboo Stewart, Anna Cathcart and Jadah Marie, was released as a single on May 31, 2019, along with the pre-order of the soundtrack.
+"Good to Be Bad", performed by Dove Cameron, Sofia Carson, Cameron Boyce, Booboo Stewart, Anna Cathcart and Jadah Marie, was released as a single on May 31, 2019, along with the pre-order of the soundtrack.
 "VK Mashup" was released as the second single on July 19, which contains samples of "Rotten to the Core", "Ways to Be Wicked", and "Good to be Bad" from the first three films.

 The track "Queen of Mean" was released on August 2, along with the soundtrack and debuted at number 67 on the Billboard Hot 100 becoming Jeffery's first entry on the chart, one of the highest-charting songs from the Descendants franchise as well as the highest charting solo song from any of the films; it further spent eight consecutive weeks on the Billboard Hot 100 becoming the longest charting Descendants song.
 It also featured at number 57 on the Canadian Hot 100, and number 89 on the UK Singles Chart.
 The CLOUDxCITY remix of "Queen of Mean" was released on October 13, 2019, while also featuring a mashup of "What's My Name" from the second film.